dhiraj2105/men-pack/README.md

   // You can navigate to any page after login
 };
 app.post("/login", LoginAPI(User, onLogin));
-// or you can just pass page name as a parameter app.post("/login", LoginAPI(User, "/home"));
+// or you can pass page name as a parameter app.post("/login", LoginAPI(User, "/home"));

 const PORT = 5000;